FluentAvatar: Flicker-Free Talking-Head Animation via Phoneme-Guided Autoregressive Modeling: Data Preparation Details

 The scarcity of high-quality, large-scale Chinese talking-head datasets poses a significant challenge to research in this domain.
-The CMLR dataset stands as one of the few publicly available Chinese datasets for this task, offering a crucial resource for research.
-However, its inherent low resolution results in blurry facial features and a lack of crucial detail in the lip region.
-This directly compromises the training efficacy and evaluation reliability of models that require high-fidelity visual input.

-To address this limitation and establish a more robust benchmark, we employed the GFPGAN face enhancement algorithm to perform a comprehensive four-times super-resolution reconstruction across the entire CMLR dataset.
-A visual comparison of the frames before and after this enhancement is presented in Figure~\ref{fig:original_data} and \ref{fig:enhanced_data}.
+The CMLR dataset is one of the few publicly available Chinese datasets for this task, but its low resolution results in blurry facial features and insufficient lip detail, compromising both training efficacy and evaluation reliability.
+To address this, we apply GFPGAN for $4\times$ super-resolution across the entire CMLR dataset.
+Figure~\ref{fig:cmlr_sr} shows a visual comparison before and after enhancement.
+We will open-source this enhanced dataset to benefit the community.

-Furthermore, to foster future research and benefit the community, we will open-source this enhanced, high-resolution version of the CMLR dataset.